What is the cost for a service dog?

 How long is the wait for a dog?

-The wait to receive a service dog can range anywhere from a few months to several years.
+The wait time to receive a service dog can range from just a few months to sometimes a few years.
 Matches are not made on a first-come, first-served basis.
 We are very careful in matching dogs with clients, making sure it’s the best possible fit, both in terms of tasks and temperament.
 When a dog is ready for placement, we review our list of waiting clients to determine potential matches.

-What happens after I am accepted onto the waitlist?
+What happens after a client is accepted onto the waitlist?

-Once an appropriate match is made and accepted by you, specialized team training begins.
+Once a match is made and accepted by the client, specialized team training begins.

-No applicant or client will be required to participate in fundraising or public relations activities without their expressed and voluntary permission.
+No client will be required to participate in fundraising or public relations activities without their expressed and voluntary permission.

-If I begin the application process, may I withdraw at any point without repercussions?
+If a client begins the application process, may they withdraw at any point without repercussions?

-The relationship between Summit and our applicants/clients is at will.
+The relationship between Summit and our clients is at will.
 You have the right to withdraw from the process at any time.
 Should you choose to withdraw, your application fee is not refundable.

 What happens at Team Training?

-Team training is generally held twice a year at our facility on Whidbey Island or a nearby Seattle location.
-It is a two-week period of intensive training for applicants to learn to work with and care for their Summit dogs.
-Except for necessary caretakers or parents of minors/those under guardianship, applicants attend team training alone to minimize distractions and maximize the opportunity for bonding with their dogs.
-Applicants are responsible for their own travel, lodging, and meal expenses while attending team training.
+Team training is generally held 2-3 times per year at our facility on Whidbey Island or another location in the Seattle area.
+It is a two-week period of intensive training for clients to learn to work with and care for their Summit dog.
+Except for caregivers or parents of minors/those under guardianship, clients ideally attend team training alone to minimize distractions and maximize the opportunity for bonding with their dog.
+Clients are responsible for their own travel, lodging, and meal expenses while attending team training.

 What happens after Team Training?

-Once partnered, you will be required to attend Summit’s annual graduation ceremony and participate in our follow-up procedures to ensure a continued successful working relationship with your dog.
+Once partnered, clients are required to participate in our follow-up procedures to ensure a continued successful working relationship with their dog.

 Follow-up lasts for the working life of your dog.
 To ensure that our dogs and clients are set up for success, we require participation in follow-up visits at our facility at 3, 6, 9, and 12 months and then annually thereafter (more frequently if needed).
 Written progress reports must be submitted to Summit monthly for the first six months after placement.